 Bloom recommends harnesses from 2 Hounds Design, like this Freedom no-pull harness from Amazon for $39.56.

 “Choose a leash that is 6 feet long or shorter — no extendable leashes, please!”
 Bloom said.

-Extendable (aka retractable) leashes in general aren’t great to use because they can be pretty dangerous.
-They let your dog get too far away from you to where you can’t control what happens to him, and he’s left vulnerable.
-Plus, retractable leashes have a thin cord that can snap easily, especially if you have a large dog.
+With retractable (aka extendable) leashes, you can lose control when your dog gets too far away from you, and he can end up in danger.
+Plus, they have a thin cord that can snap easily, especially if you have a large dog.